liu-lichen/homepage/resume/resume_english.md

 ## Huawei Institute of Nanjing (2014.07 - 2014.12)

----

 ### Network System

 Participate in the function development of the network operating system as an intern, add the minitask module, implement basic data processing operations and processes, and solve problems such as the failure of automatic scheduling of CI branch scripts.

-# Education Experience

----

-## Bachelor: Southeast University (2011.09 - 2015.06)

-Major in Computer Science and Technology, with a focus on courses covering Computer Organization, Compiler Principles, Data Structures, Programming Fundamentals, and Image Processing.

 # Open Source Projects